ls - phpMan

 assume tab stops at each COLS instead of 8

-by name otherwise: sort by access time
+name; otherwise: sort by access time, newest first

 -U do not sort; list entries in directory order